 I’m super excited to share chapter one of the ZINNIA, the new Angelbound Origins Book 3!!!
 Plus, there are savings across the series to celebrate the launch of ZINNIA…

 Twisting under my covers, I check out my bedroom.
 There are pink curtains, white furniture, and the royal crest of Furonium over the door.
-My parents rule all dragon shifters, so that crest-thingy hangs all over the palace.
-My family also stays in human form most of the time.
-That’s why my sisters, Kaps and Hunter, are now tucked into their bunk beds along the opposite wall.
+My parents rule all the dragon shifters, so that crest-thingy hangs everywhere.
+My sisters, Kaps and Hunter, now lie in their bunk beds across the room.
+So you know, my family stays in human form most of the time.
 No dragon caves for us, thank you very much.
+Those places have bats.

-I squint for a better look at my sisters.
+Squinting, I look at my sisters more closely.
+Are they really out of it?
+Can I sneak away?
 Like always, Kaps lays half-way off the top bunk.
 Her left arm and leg dangle off the mattress.
 Wisps of brown hair hang over her mouth, blowing in and out with her snores.
 I shake my head.

 Even asleep, my twin is noisy.

 Meanwhile, Huntress rests curled up on her side.
-Her shoulders rise and fall slilently.
+Her shoulders rise and fall silently.
 Huntress never lets out a sound, even when she’s snoozing.

 Time to go.

 Walking on tippy-toe, I creep over to my dresser.
 My red party dress is already laid out on top.
 I brush my fingers across it.
 So soft.
 I slip on the fluffy prettiness, then choose matching patent leather shoes.
-Turning, I look at myself in the mirror: short white-blonde hair, pale skin, big blue eyes and—like all dragon shifters in Furonium—a long black tail with an arrowhead-shaped end.
-Everyone says I look like Mum, while Kaps looks like Da.
+Turning, I look at myself in the mirror: short white-blonde hair, pale skin, big blue eyes and—like all dragon shifters in Furonium—a long tail with an arrowhead-shaped end.
+Everyone says I look like Mum, while Kaps is a mini-Da.

 But what does LT look like?

 Tilting my head, I try to imagine my friend.
-It’s been months since he left.
+It’s been months since he left for school.
 What if I don’t recognize LT any more?
 I squish my eyes shut extra hard and picture his face.
 Dark hair?
 Yes.
 Green eyes for sure.
-But mostly what I remember is LT’s music.
+But mostly what I remember about LT is his music.
 Acoustic guitar.
-LT plays and I hum along.
-That’s the official story, anyway.
+He plays tunes while I sing along; it’s what we call our beat.
+Those songs echo in my mind.

 Shaking my head, I force on a smile.
 There’s no reason to feel sad about LT today.
 He’s back from school.
-And my friend loves to play guitar in the afternoon.
+Plus, my friend loves playing guitar in the afternoon.
 No doubt about it.
 Right now, LT is sitting on the bench under his favorite tree, plucking out a tune.
-All that’s left is for me to see him.
-My stomach twists like that time I ate raw mosel leaves.
+Now I need to leave the palace, cross the grounds to LT’s cottage, and see him.
+My stomach twists like that time I ate all those leaves on a dare from Kaps.
 Must be getting excited.
 Staying super quiet, I step across the wood floor and grab the door handle.

 All of a sudden, sheets rustle nearby.
 Kaps flips off her covers, hopping off the top bunk to land perfectly on the floor.
 She’s wearing explorer khakis, the kind that are packed with hidden pockets.
-Her black tail sways happily behind her.
+Her tail sways happily behind her.
+Both Kaps and I are Firelord tribe, so our scales are all black.

 “Off for the royal treasury?” asks Kaps.
 My twin is obsessed with the miles of vaults under our palace.
 It’s the dragon in her.
-I could be wearing a bathing suit and she’d ask if I’m off to the treasury.
+With Kaps, everything is treasure, treasure, and more treasure.
+I could be wearing a bathing suit and she’d ask if I’m off to the royal vaults.

 “Not really,” I say slowly.

-A figure appears out of thin air beside Kaps: brown hair, violet eyes and a white-scaled tail.
-Huntress.
-I didn’t hear her slip out of bed or anything, but that’s my older sister for you.
-Glass dragons are masters at turning invisible and sneaking around.
+A figure appears out of thin air beside Kaps—someone with brown hair, violet eyes, and a white-scaled tail.
+It’s Huntress.
+I didn’t hear my older sister slip out of bed or anything, but that’s Huntress for you.
+Glass dragons turn invisible and sneak around.
+It’s what they do.
 Like always, Huntress wears battle leathers.

 “Please.”
 Huntress waves her hand.
 “We all know LT.
 He’s been Zin’s best friend since forever.”

 I kick at the floor.
 Another lecture about safety from Huntress.
-Sometimes I think my sister is a grown-up trapped in a nine year old’s body.
+Sometimes my sister is a grown-up trapped in a ten year old’s body.

-“There’s nothing to worry about,” adds Kaps.
-“You give me the same speech when I hit the vaults solo.
+“Come on,” sighs Kaps.
+“There’s no danger.”
+My twin points to Huntress.
+“You give me the exact same speech every time I hit the vaults.
 Nothing ever happens.
 We’re perfectly safe.”

-“See?”
-I point at my twin.
+“See, Huntress?”
+I ask hopefully.
 “Even Kaps agrees.
 The bad dragons are gone.”

 Huntress sets her hands on her hips.
-“The Triumverate stopped trying to break into the palace five weeks ago.
-One single month.
+“The dragons of the Triumverate stopped trying to break into the palace about five weeks ago.
+That’s one single month.
 Mark my words.
-They haven’t given up.
+The Triumberate hasn’t given up.
 You don’t know them like I do.”

 And Huntress is right.
 The Triumverate are renegade dragons loyal to the old Emperor, Chimera.
-Not sure why they care—grandpa Chimera’s been dead for years and he was a total creep too—but dragons can be weird.
+Not sure why they care—grandpa Chimera’s been dead for years and he was a total creep—but dragons can be weird.
 Now the Triumverate hates my family and any tribe that follows us (which means they hate most everybody).
-In fact, it was the Triumverate who sent a dragon mage after Huntress’ village.
-Back then, my sister was a little kid.
-She was also the only survivor from the attack.
+In fact, it was the Triumverate who destroyed Huntress’ village.
+Back then, my big sister was a little kid.
+Huntress was the only survivor.
 Afterward we adopted Huntress because—as Mum and Da said—anyone that strong was already a royal anyway.

 “Let me guess,” I say.
-“Those magical thingies are hidden in the treasury.”
+“Pandora’s box might be hidden in the royal vaults.”

 I creep closer to the door.
 “Looking around will take a lot of time.
 You guys hit the treasury without me.”